 - Diced tomatoes - tomatoes complement the sausage, and using the juices too is important for depth of flavor

-- Italian seasoning - this blend of herbs including rosemary, oregano, and thyme makes the soup special, or you can sub with fresh herbs of your choice
+- Italian seasoning – this blend of herbs including rosemary, oregano, and thyme makes the soup special.
+It comes in a single jar.

 - Cheese tortellini - I use refrigerated tortellini because it cooks faster, but you're welcome to use dried; just note that it'll take longer to cook

-- Heavy cream - don't skip the cream!
-It makes it an out-of-this-world delicious soup
+- Heavy cream – don’t skip the cream!
+The silky texture and taste is so good.

 - Spinach - tossing in a handful of baby spinach sneaks in some extra veggies